Zyphaex/pygame/README.md

 ## Installation

-Install the required package and run the game:
+Install the required package and run one of the games:

 ```bash
 pip install pygame-ce